 Pagination

-For example, to allow paginating a leaderboard computed view, add a $limit and $offset variable to your Gelly snippet, and pass them to the limit and offset commands:
+For example, to paginate the results of a leaderboard computed view, add $limit and $offset variables to your Gelly snippet, and pass them to the limit and offset Gelly commands:

 api/views/leaderboard.gelly